ozone-his/ozone-docs/docs/devs/index.md

     * With Ozone Pro's Identity Provider (IdP). &nbsp;&nbsp;{==:oz: Pro==}

 - It includes a variety of common libraries to implement data flows that can be reused across different services.

+## Missing :fhir:FHIR APIs

+Many software components do not provide a FHIR API, often because they are not healthcare-specific, such as ERP systems.
+When this occurs, there are two possible solutions:

+### **1** &nbsp; Lobby for the inclusion of a FHIR API

+The ideal solution is to advocate for the software editor or development community to include a FHIR API as part of the software itself.

+Generally, this can be achieved gradually with minimal effort by focusing on the subset of FHIR resources most needed to accomplish the desired flows within Ozone HIS.
+Often, only a couple of resources are required, and not all operations need to be supported for those resources.

+### **2** &nbsp; Development of a Camel FHIR facade

+When advocating for a FHIR API inclusion is not feasible or unsuccessful, an alternative solution is to develop a FHIR facade using Camel.
+This approach involves introducing the necessary FHIR resources via a new Camel component that extends the existing software from the outside.